rebuilt/capstone-proposal/proposal.md

 - albums:references -> User has_many Albums
 - comments:references -> User has_many Comments
   ????
 User has_may Comments, through Photos ????

+## Lifecycle of a Photo

+- User navigates to upload page
+- User selects which photo(s) to save
+- Photo is routed to rails Photos_controller#create action
+- Photo is saved in the create action
+- If the photo is successfully saved, read image exif data
+- Populate the attributes of the Photo table with information parsed from image exif data
+- Convert the latitude and longitude from degree/minute/second format to degree/decimal format for Geocoder to use
+- Use geocoder gem to reverse locate an address from latitude and longitude info in the exif data
+- Populate the attributes of the Photo table with results of geocoder request
+- Create and attach Date_tags to the Photo based on the date the photo was taken
+- Create and attach Location_Tags to the Photo based on the address
+- Photo is now searchable with sql queries and ready to use in the application

 ## Third party services